Nolan bill forcing PolyMet land swap clears House

 Even if the land exchange is finalized, however, PolyMet still needs approval from the U.S. Army Corps of Engineers for wetlands destruction and water use.
 PolyMet also needs more than 20 state and federal permits before construction could begin.

 Co-authors on the bill that was introduced June 29 were Reps.
-Collin Peterson, DFL-Minn., Tom Emmer, R-Minn., Scott R. Tipton, R-Colo., Doug Lamborn, R-Colo., John Lewis, D-Ga., Bruce Westerman, R-Ark., Tom McClintock.
+Collin Peterson, DFL-Minn., Tom Emmer, R-Minn., Scott R. Tipton, R-Colo., Doug Lamborn, R-Colo., Jason Lewis, R-Minn., Bruce Westerman, R-Ark., Tom McClintock.
 R-Calif., and Paul Gosar, R-Ariz.

-Note: This article has been updated since a previous version contained an error.
-Rep. Jason Lewis of Minnesota is a co-author.